Platoniq/wilder-journal/_articles/en/ernesto-ganuza.md

 **C: How does this fit into the deliberative process?**

 E: The transmission of information in deliberative processes is much more complex.
 People learn in a meaningful way, but they learn in an active way, interacting with information and with other people.
 Learning is not limited to processing data, but involves a social and collective construction of knowledge, where interaction and diverse perspectives are fundamental.

+{% quote { "author": "Ernesto Ganuza" } %}Learning is not limited to processing data, but involves a social and collective construction of knowledge, where interaction and diverse perspectives are fundamental.{% endquote %}

 With the information we gave about the topics to be discussed, it happened that, at the beginning, no one knew how to proceed; many people failed, but at the end of the deliberation, almost everyone got it right, because it was a simple process.
 However, six months later, we asked them again and, although some remembered, not all of them did.
 Why does this happen?